sh0n1n/Movies-App/README.md

 1. Complete screen for favorite movies.
 2. Add function "Add to favorite"
 3. Make page for Cast Memeber
-4. Remake a design for Movoe Info.
+4. Remake a design for Movie Info.
 5. Make a playable trailers
-6. Make app show not only movies but series too
+6. Make app show not only movies but series too.

+## TODO
+1. Code Style
+2. Add Tests